tim-mcdonnell/ncaa_basketball_pipeline/docs/discovery/api_endpoint_inventory.md

 -   **Foreign Keys (`dlt`):** `season_id_fk` (references `seasons.id`)
 -   **Write Disposition (`dlt`):** `merge`
 -   **Sample Files:** `seasons_-season-id-_types_example.json` (list), `seasons_-season-id-_types_-type-id_example.json` (detail)
+-   **Concurrency Strategy:** Recommended to use `@dlt.defer`.
+Each call processes one season and makes a few (e.g., 2-4) API calls for type details. `@dlt.defer` will allow different seasons' type details to be fetched concurrently.
 -   **Implementation Notes:**
     -   Transforms data yielded by `seasons_resource`.
     -   Fetches the list of type `$ref`s for a season, then fetches details for each type.